Psedghi/Personal_Portfolio/README.md

 ## Mobile-Friendly Page
-I believe that all the pages have been optimized for mobile screens.
+I have made it where all the pages have been optimized for mobile screens.
 I adjusted their layouts to change widths based on the size of the screen.
 A good one to check out would either be the 'Home' page or the 'Projects' page.

 ## References of Packages
 - **React Icons**